 Dooner: Whatever helps you sleep at night!
-If you weren't already at Bristol Harbour (my previous draft pick), this wouldn't be an option.
+If you weren't already at Bristol Harbour (my previous draft pick), this might not have been an option.
 However, since you've found yourself out that far though, get yourself a grape pie & bring an open mind for a fun round at RCG.
 BMAC: Grape pies were my Grandmother's thing!
 Dooner: Yeah!
 She was a Lake Lady!
 BMAC: You're right about the course being way the F out there!
-Dooner: Yes it is (FACT CHECK: GoogleMaps puts RCG exacly one hour from downtown Rochester, yet just 20 min from Bristol Harbour).
+Dooner: Yes it is (FACT CHECK: GoogleMaps puts RCG exaclty one hour from downtown Rochester).
 RCG is basically a one-off design, so it is a little overcooked.
 Buuut, when I said the views are Bristol Harbour were nearly unbeatable, this is the one that beats it.
 There are some really good holes here (and a couple that I hope they've updated) but because its so rural, you don't hear anything about it.

 SUPPLEMENTAL ROUND - PRIVATE COURSES